tupadr3/plantuml-icon-font-sprites/README.md

 - Thanks to milo-minderbinder for [AWS-PlantUML](https://github.com/milo-minderbinder/AWS-PlantUML)
 - Thanks to [yuri-becker](https://github.com/yuri-becker) for the integration of [Devicon 2](https://konpa.github.io/devicon/)

+## Contributing

+Contribution is welcome.
+In order to update an existing font or to add a new font please fork the repository and use a feature branch.

 ## Changelog

+### v2.4.0

+- Updated devicons2 & pinned to v2.12.0
+- Integrated project [font-icon-generator](https://github.com/tupadr3/font-icon-generator) into this project to make it easier to contribute

 ### v2.3.0